Gausel: History

 Until the 1980s, Gausel was primary farmland.
 From the 1990s onwards, increased settlement has taken place, and new service facilities have been built.
 The Gausel Church was built in 1996.
 The Stavanger branch of the cash management company NOKAS was relocated to Gausel, after the robbery incident in central Stavanger in 2004.

 The Jæren Line, a railway line that is part of the Sørland Line, passes through Gausel.
 Gausel Station was operative from 1902 and until the mid-1960s.
 The old station was taken down and a new station was constructed and it opened in December 2009.
 It is one of the four railway stations that are part of the new double track between Stavanger and Sandnes, which opened in November 2009.

+The Joint Warfare Centre (JWC) was established in 2003 in Jåttånuten, a NATO facility used for training and education.

 Nature reserve

 The nature reserve Gauselskogen is an old forested area located at Gausel.
 It covers an area of 55000 m2, and was established as a nature reserve by law in 1984.
 It is a broad-leaf forest, mainly oaks, but also elms, maples, beech, and hazels, a mixture of large trees and undergrowth giving rise to a rich birdlife.